Mel2195/Mel2195/README.md

 📚 Avid Reader: Active member of the Wild Women Book Club in Long Beach, CA

-🎤 Presenter: Presented at the National HEED Conference in Shanghai and the National Conference of Undergraduate Research
+🎤 Presenter & Speaker: Presented at the National HEED Conference in Shanghai, the National Conference of Undergraduate Research at the University of Central Oklahoma and ran a discussion panel for the First Generation Summit at Tufts University

 🌈 Diversity Advocate: Founded The A Team: Diversity, Equity & Inclusion ERG at Reveneer